Peter Rabbit 2: The Runaway: Plot

-Thomas and Bea meet with Nigel again to go over designs for the rabbits, but after already having them dressed up in contemporary clothes, Nigel makes another suggestion that they should be on a beach.
-Thomas starts to realize that Nigel’s idea are not in the best interests of Bea’s work.
-He even later goes to confront Nigel himself in a boxing gym to express how he feels, with Nigel interpreting it as him speaking for Bea.
-She finds out and is unhappy with Thomas.
+Thomas and Bea meet with Nigel again to go over the designs for the rabbits, but after already having them dressed up in contemporary clothes, Nigel makes more suggestions for the next book.
+Thomas starts to realise that Nigel's ideas are not in the best interests of Bea's work.
+The animals arrive at the market and get away with the dried fruits, but all of Peter's friends, including Benjamin and the sisters, are captured by the animal catchers when they sneak into a petting zoo.
+Barnabas reveals he was intending to keep the dried fruit for himself, while explaining that, after being rejected by humans in the pound due to his old age, he intentionally met Peter in town after reading about him in his book, never even knowing his father.

-The rabbits gather help from their animal friends to pull off their heist.
-The animals create distractions and take out the farmers.
-The rabbits prepare the bins of dried fruit, but in the chaos, a cheese wheel ran over Thomas and his tomatoes that he was going to sell.
-After getting the dried fruits into their getaway truck, all the animals, including Benjamin and the sisters, are captured by the pet pound people.
-To Peter’s dismay, Barnabas reveals he was all along using him and his friends to keep the dried fruit for themselves.
-He even explains that he intentionally “bumped into” Peter in town after reading about him in his book, having spent a lot of time feeling angry that nobody wanted him because he was too old.
-Everyone is left to blame Peter for getting them into this mess, while he feels utterly terrible.

-Peter leaves Barnabas and his gang and goes to find Thomas, enlisting his help in recovering his friends.
-After hitting a snag with their truck, they go to Bea for help while she is in a meeting with Nigel and members from the publishing company, who want to put Peter and his friends in a ludicrous space adventure as well as a dangerously unpredictable rescue mission as a way to end the story.
-Bea realizes this is not what she had in mind, and she pulls her stories from Nigel’s company, thus now knowing that Thomas was absolutely right about Nigel's true intentions.
-After talking it out with Thomas, she agrees to help him and Peter recover all their friends while going on over-the-top missions to find them.

-Peter, Benjamin, and the sisters then make one last stop at Barnabas’s hideout.
-They take the dried fruit away from them, only for the crew to appear and capture Peter’s family.
-They then turn the tables on them by having prepared for this, with the rabbits stringing up Barnabas and his crew by nooses so that they get pulled away when the nearby tailor shop owner leaves in his truck.
-The rabbits then return all the dried fruit to their owners and rejoin Thomas and Bea as they drive home, with Peter deciding to be more willing to listen to the ones that love him.
+Feeling guilty, Peter leaves Barnabas and enlists Thomas to help rescue his friends.
+After hitting a snag with their truck, they go to Bea for help while she is in a meeting with Nigel who wants to put Peter and his friends in a ludicrous space adventure as well as a dangerously unpredictable rescue mission as a way to end the story.
+Bea pulls her stories from Nigel's company and helps Thomas and Peter rescue their friends while going on over-the-top missions to find them.
+Peter and his family then go to Barnabas's hideout where they turn the tables by tying Barnabas and his crew to ropes so that they can get pulled away when the nearby tailor shop owner leaves in his truck, leading them to get taken to the pound.
+The rabbits return the dried fruit to the market sellers, and rejoin Thomas and Bea as they drive home, with Peter deciding to be more willing to listen to the ones that love him.
+Sometime later, Thomas and Bea became parents to a baby girl and Bea names the new book "Peter Rabbit 2: The Runaway”.